PHLEBITIS, THROMBOPHLEBITIS, INFLAMMATION OF THE VEINS

 Since they were farmers and lived in a village, in the garden they had plenty of very potent fresh organic herbs.
-So we picked some horse tail herb which is the highest source of mineral silica.
-When the horse tail herb is dry and when you shake it you can actually hear a kind of faint rustling sound.
-That’s because it is very high in silica which is extremely important for blood vesicles as it strengthen them, increases their flexibility, and has anti-inflammatory properties.
-But because horse tail contains a chemical which is called an anti-vitamin B1 factor it is important to take it with vitamin B1.
-So we told her husband to buy a nutritional yeast tablets which were high in this vitamin.
+So we picked some horsetail herb which is the highest source of the mineral silica.
+When the horsetail herb is dry and when you shake it you can actually hear a kind of faint rustling sound.
+That’s because it is very high in silica which is extremely important for blood vesicles as it strengthens them, increases their flexibility, and has anti-inflammatory properties.
+But because horsetail contains a chemical which is called an anti-vitamin B1 factor it is important to take it with vitamin B1.
+So we told her husband to buy nutritional yeast tablets which were high in this vitamin.

-Apart from that, also in their big rich garden full of potent remedies we dug out a very good quality green clay which is also very high in silica.
-W boiled it in a big pot with water for about 30 minutes and when it was warm we put a thick clay compress on entire sick leg and rapped it with a cling film and left the compress for 2 hours.
+Apart from that, also in their big rich garden full of potent remedies, we dug out a very good quality green clay which is also very high in silica.
+W boiled it in a big pot with water for about 30 minutes and when it was warm we put a thick clay compress on the entire sick leg and wrapped it with a cling film and left the compress for 2 hours.
 And the whole procedure was repeated twice a day.

 – Take formulas with Silica and Bioflavonoids.

-– Take Rutin (vitamin P) – the most important vitamin for the vain health.
+– Take Rutin (vitamin P) – the most important vitamin for vain health.

 – Avoid prolonged standing.

-– Consume foods high in antioxidants as they reduce inflamation and blood clotting by the effect they have on platelets.
+– Consume foods high in antioxidants as they reduce inflammation and blood clotting by the effect they have on platelets.
 Antioxidants are found especially in fresh fruits and raw vegetables.

 – Ajoene, a compound released from Allicin when garlic is crushed or chopped prevents blood clotting.